laravel/docs/migrations.md

 <a name="column-method-string"></a>
 #### `string()` {.collection-method}

-The `string` method creates a `VARCHAR` equivalent column of the given length:
+The `string` method creates a `VARCHAR` equivalent column with an optional length:

     $table->string('name', 100);